-Most of the focussing power of the eye is provided by the very front surface of the eye, which is called the cornea.
-Very small changes in the curvature of the cornea can have a profound influence on the refractive power of the eye and therefore to the clarity of sight.
+Most of the focussing power of the eye is provided by its very front surface, which is called the cornea.
+Very small changes in the shape of the cornea can have a profound influence on the refractive power of the eye and therefore the clarity of sight.

-The cornea is gently and safely reshaped while you sleep so that when the retainer is removed in the morning the eyes are able to focus without the need for glasses or daytime contact lenses.
+OrthoK lenses gently and safely reshape the cornea while you sleep so that when the orthoK lenses are removed in the morning, the eyes can focus without the need for glasses or daytime contact lenses.